 5) This possible judgment convicted her accusers’ hearts, causing them to leave the temple courtyard: “in a parade of shame."
 Beloved, please don't mix it up with Jesus; you will surely lose!
 Observe,

 C. Being convicted.
 John wrote: “Being convicted by their conscience.
 When they heard it, they went away, one by one, beginning with the elders, and Jesus was left alone with the woman standing before him,” John 8:9.
 The KJV of the bible.
-The Master was not attempting to outsmart these men; but to outright convict them when He said: "He that is without sin among you, let him first cast a stone at her," John 8:7.
+The Master was not attempting to outsmart these men but to convict them outright when He said: "He that is without sin among you let him first cast a stone at her," John 8:7.
 The Master's words,

-1. First, convicted them “By troubling their conscience,” John 8:9.
+1. First, they convicted them “By troubling their conscience,” John 8:9.
 The guilt of their sins caused them to leave without condemning the woman.
 Their consciences are being convicted by their sin, if not adultery, for being a false witness to this woman’s sin (now not collaborated) by the other witnesses in the plot.
 Observe,

 a.
-Paul wrote of the Jews: “Therefore thou art inexcusable, O man (meaning the Jews), whosoever thou art that judgeth: for wherein thou judgeth another, thou condemneth thyself; for that that judgeth doest the same things,” Romans 2:1; Romans 2:21-23; Matthew 7:1.
+Paul wrote of the Jews: “Therefore thou art inexcusable, O man (meaning the Jews), whosoever thou art that judgeth: for wherein thou judgeth another, thou condemneth thyself; for that judgeth doest the same things,” Romans 2:1; Romans 2:21-23; Matthew 7:1.
 The apostle wrote earlier,

 1) First, of the Jews, “(For not the hearers of the law are just before God, but the doers of the law shall be justified,” Romans 2:13.